 Encryption ensures that only the person with the decryption key has access to the big data.
 The main difference between cloud-based security and physical security is that with the first, data is not stored on one’s own device, but on a cloud-based server.
 This means less storage capacity for one’s work and more dependence on the service provider.

-The importance of data in the digital age cannot be overlooked.
+The benefits of big data in the digital age cannot be overlooked.
 It is embedded into the architecture of many things.
-Analyzing big data can help you get ahead of the competition and make your life easier.
+Analyzing data can help you get ahead of the competition and make your life easier.
 You just need to know what to do with it, and how to interpret it.

 Using BI tools can make you analyze the datasets you have to get more insights about customers behavior, product performance, and other related important subjects.